Molecular layer deposition: Synchrotron-based characterisation

-A synchrotron is an immensely powerful source of x-rays that reaches energy levels which cannot be achieved in a lab-based environment.
+A synchrotron is a notable source of x-rays, reaching energy levels that cannot be achieved in a lab-based environment.
 It produces synchrotron radiation, the electromagnetic radiation emitted when charged particles undergo radial acceleration, whose high power levels offer a deeper understanding of processes and lead to cutting-edge research outputs.
 Synchrotron-based characterisations also offer potential opportunities for understanding the basic chemistry and developing fundamental knowledge about MLD processes and their potential applications.
 The combination of in-situ X-ray fluorescence (XRF) and Grazing incidence small angle X-ray scattering (GISAXS) has been demonstrated as a successful methodology to learn the nucleation and growth during ALD processes and, although this combination has not yet been investigated in detail to study MLD processes, it holds great potential to improve the understanding of initial nucleation and internal structure of the hybrid materials developed by MLD or by vapour phase infiltration (VPI).